Home > Outdoor

 The Outdoor Vitals Shadowlight backpack in front of a Fortius trek pole tent; (photo/Outdoor Vitals)

 Step 1: Assess how you will use your tent.
 Be honest with yourself.
 Will you roll it out of the minivan?
-Or do you need to haul deep into the backcountry?
+Or do you need to haul it deep into the backcountry?
 If so, how many miles?
 While a 2-pound tent is reasonable for a weekend backpacking trip, you may want to go lighter for long-distance hikes.
-That said, if you will only use it car camping, weight shouldn’t be a significant concern — go for comfort.
+Or, if you will only use it car camping, weight won’t be a significant concern — go for comfort.

 Step 3: Think about capacity.
 How many people will you be sharing this tent with?
-Each person at a minimum needs 2 feet of elbow room.
+Each person needs at least 2 feet of elbow room.
 Big and tall folks will want more width and a longer tent.
 Will you bring a dog?
 What about kids?
 Most tents come in two- and three-person sizes.
-Some come in four- and six-person sizes, and there are even tents out there that are big enough to sleep eight or more.
+Some come in four- and six-person sizes, and there are even tents out there big enough to sleep eight or more.

-At the store, even if the tent is already set up, ask if you can set another up.
+At the store, even if the tent is already set up, request to set another up.
 Is it intuitive?
 Do the poles snap together easily?
 Will you be able to set it up in the dark, with cold fingers, in the wind or rain?
 Most sales associates at outdoor stores will be psyched to let you set up a sample tent and will be more than willing to help if asked.

 Once you’ve set the tent up, crawl inside and stretch out.
-Do your head or toes touch either side?
-Sit up in the tent.
-Do you have enough room to dress and undress in it?
-When you wake up in the night to answer the call of nature, will you disturb your tent mates when you try to get out?
+If your head or toes touch the ends, you’ll want a larger size.
+Try sitting up in the tent to ensure you have enough room to dress and undress in it.
+When you wake up in the night to answer nature’s call, will you disturb your tentmates when you try to get out?

-Evaluate the doors and ventilation.
-Will it ventilate properly for your conditions?
-If there’s condensation (there likely will be), where will it drip or pool?
-Can you fit your party inside, in sleeping bags, without touching the walls?
-Because that will be the first source of moisture.
+Evaluate the doors and ventilation, too.
+Make sure the tent has adequate ventilation for the conditions you’ll be using it in.
+If there’s condensation (there likely will be) consider where it will drip or pool.
+You need to be able to fit your party inside, in sleeping bags, without touching the walls.
+That will be the first source of moisture.

 Pick a Camping Tent